Eye of the Storm (TV series): Production and broadcast

 In preparation for the on-air launch of Meridian Broadcasting as an ITV station, the then-new franchise holder’s controller of children’s and daytime programming Janie Grace (formerly of predecessor Television South) bought three shows by independent production companies for the former audience during 1992.
 Each were intended to cover a different segment of the network’s youth remit; of these, Eye of the Storm was seen as Meridian’s drama contribution for its older end.

 Made for Meridian by independent television production company Childsplay Productions, the series was devised by Peter Tabern and Richard Cooper.
-As head of Childsplay since its 1984 inception, the former had left Thames Television to make several series of teenage courier drama Streetwise for TVS and sitcom All Change for Yorkshire Television through it, whereas the latter had moved from theatre to television over a decade prior, predominantly writing several other critically-acclaimed thriller serials for youths.
+As head of Childsplay since its 1984 inception, the former had left Thames Television to make several series of teenage courier drama Streetwise for TVS and sitcom All Change for Yorkshire Television through it, whereas the latter had moved from theatre to television over a decade prior, predominantly writing several other critically acclaimed thriller serials for youths.
 These included Quest of Eagles for Tyne Tees, Codename Icarus for the BBC, and Knights of God, also for TVS.

 Eye of the Storm was solely produced and directed by Tabern, with Cooper similarly credited for all writing.
+Its budget was reported to be £1 million.
 Principal photography took place on-location off the coasts of Devon and Hampshire.
 Due to numerous action scenes taking place in the sea, a diving consultant was used to choreograph sequences in which actors were underwater.
 Several of these featured Cordelia Bugeja, in her first lead television role.
-Kristopher Milnes also made one of his first major on-screen appearances, after recently portraying a younger Scrooge in The Muppet Christmas Carol.
-Bill Nighy and Judy Parfitt were cast as their supporting adult leads.
+Kristopher Milnes also made one of his first major on-screen appearances, after voice actor work and recently portraying a younger Scrooge in The Muppet Christmas Carol.